mr4tt/zotbot/README.md

 - [Robert Bork](https://en.wikipedia.org/w/index.php?title=Robert_Bork&oldid=1148934587) - Robert Heron Bork (March 1, 1927 – December 19, 2012) was an American jurist who served as the solicitor general of the United States from 1973 until 1977.
 A professor at Yale Law School by occupation, he was later acting U.S. attorney general and a judge on the U.S. Court of Appeals for the D.C.
 Circuit from 1982 to 1988.
 In 1987, President Ronald ...

 - [Lion of Gripsholm Castle](https://en.wikipedia.org/w/index.php?title=Lion_of_Gripsholm_Castle&oldid=1145956492) - The Lion of Gripsholm Castle is a notable example of bad taxidermy located in Gripsholm Castle, Sweden.
 The lion is badly stuffed and is considered to have a comically deformed face.In 1731, the Bey of Algiers presented King Frederick I of Sweden with a lion, one of the first lions in Scandinavia.
 When alive, the lion was kept in a cage near Juniba...

-- [Complaint tablet to Ea-nasir](https://en.wikipedia.org/w/index.php?title=Complaint_tablet_to_Ea-nasir&oldid=1146263756) - The complaint tablet to Ea-nāṣir (UET V 81) is a clay tablet that was sent to ancient Ur, written c.
-1750 BCE.
-It is a complaint to a merchant named Ea-nasir from a customer named Nanni.
-Written in Akkadian cuneiform, it is considered to be the oldest known written complaint.
-It is currently kept in the British Museum.
-The tablet has also become an ...

 # misc
 - [Bubble Tea: A Breakdown](https://taiwandatastories.com/bubble-tea-guide/)